Tools. Systems. Hosted projects.

 Practical tools with a specific job to do.

-Offerings are the production-ready side of InkSynth.
-Each one covers a defined scope: content generation, visibility, research, or site performance.
+Each tool covers a defined scope: content generation, visibility, research, or site performance.
 Built to get out of your way and produce something useful.

-The full roster, pricing, and access details live on the Offerings page.
+The full roster, pricing, and access details live on the Tools page.

 You bring what you know.
 The tools handle what comes next.